-Theme Aims & description Key Activities Start Date End Date Resource or cost Performance measures Reporting Quarter and % people satisfied with the grant application process Is anyone better off? # and % reduction in the number of ASB incidents in the area where the programme took place # and % participants more aware of implications of ASB # and % groups reporting increased ability to engage with wider community members through their grant # and % participants with increased confidence in PSNI following event # and % participants more likely to engage with PSNI following event # and % participants more likely to report crime following event. late Crime - lisability, aith/religious, romophobic, ectarian, ransphobicTo tackle hate crime through initiatives to raise awareness, prevent crimes, improve victim April 2022 22 2023 # of awareness sessions deliver # of participants in local comm How well did we do it? % satisfaction with programme Is anyone better off? # of awareness sessions delivered # of participants in local communities How well did we do it? % satisfaction with programme delivered Awareness Campaign focussing on April 2022 March 2023 crimes #% participants more likely to engage support services following event
+Theme Aims & description Key Activities Start Date End Date Resource or cost Performance measures Reporting Quarter and % people satisfied with the grant application process Is anyone better off? # and % reduction in the number of ASB incidents in the area where the programme took place # and % participants more aware of implications of ASB # and % groups reporting increased ability to engage with wider community members through their grant # and % participants with increased confidence in PSNI following event # and % participants more likely to engage with PSNI following event # and % participants more likely to report crime following event.
+Hate Crime - disability, faith/religious, homophobic, sectarian, transphobic To tackle hate crime through initiatives to raise awareness, prevent crimes, improve victim support and information on how hate crimes can be reported to the PSNI.
+Organise information and engagement events for New Ethnic minorities residing in LCCC in partnership with PSNI/Agencies/Community Awareness Campaign focussing on April 2022 April 2022 March 2023 March 2023 £5,000 # of awareness sessions delivered # of participants in local communities How well did we do it? % satisfaction with programme delivered Is anyone better off? % participants with increased knowledge of hate crimes #% participants more likely to engage support services following event

 Theme Aims & description Key Activities Start Date End Date Resource or cost Performance measures Reporting Quarter vulnerable groups (Females/LGBTQ) #% participants more likely to report hate crime following event.
 Drugs and Alcohol Raising awareness of the harmful effects of drugs and alcohol through education, awareness raising, early intervention and prevention.
-This will include support for the delivery of SEDACT and the Lisburn Drugs & Alcohol Forum initiatives. prevention and intervention which address the harm caused by drug and alcohol misuse.
-April 2022 March 2023 £7,000 How much did we do? # programmes delivered in partnership with Lisburn Drugs and Alcohol Forum and SEDACT # of people supported through targeted programmes # of people engaged in drugs and alcohol related training programme How well did we do it? # % satisfied with the targeted intervention initiatives Is anyone better off? # and % of participants with changed attitudes/beliefs/opinions on the negative impact of drugs and alcohol # and % of participants with improved awareness/knowledge/understanding of the negative impact of alcohol and drugs 1,2,3 and 4
+This will include support for the delivery of SEDACT and the Lisburn Drugs & Alcohol Forum initiatives.
+Focus on the delivery of initiatives aimed at prevention and intervention which address the harm caused by drug and alcohol misuse.
+Focus on expansion of positive initiatives across the whole council area and with schools.
+April 2022 March 2023 £7,000 # programmes delivered in partnership with Lisburn Drugs and Alcohol Forum and SEDACT # of people supported through targeted programmes # of people engaged in drugs and alcohol related training programme How well did we do it? # % satisfied with the targeted intervention initiatives Is anyone better off? # and % of participants with changed attitudes/beliefs/opinions on the negative impact of drugs and alcohol # and % of participants with improved awareness/knowledge/understanding of the negative impact of alcohol and drugs 1,2,3 and 4